On this page

 The graph to the right shows current South Island controlled storage relative to the assessed Riskmeter levels.
 The middle blue column represents South Island controlled storage.
-Controlled storage as at 17 September is 1566 GWh, which is about 49% of the maximum South Island controlled storage.
-This is below the historical average for the time of year.
+Controlled storage as at 16 June is 3920 GWh, which is about 87% of the maximum South Island controlled storage.
+This is above the historical average for the time of year.
 This amount of controlled storage places the column in the Security Normal range, which means that the risk of hydro shortage is assessed to be less than 1% (barring major unexpected equipment failures).

 The graphs below show current South Island controlled storage levels and weekly inflows into the South Island hydro lakes.